-Thus to help you, we have here listed five smartphones that pack a fair combination of both – camera app and great imaging hardware.
+This week, we have five smartphones that pack a fair combination of both – camera app and great imaging hardware.
 Of course all these smartphones have a front facing camera but the idea is to make the best of the rear camera.

-Nokia introduced its imaging flagship – the Lumia 1020 – running Windows Phone 8 platform last year.
-The Lumia 1020 succeeds the previous imaging flagship – 808 PureView.
-Nokia has used a 4.5 inch AMOLED display with 720p (HD) resolution support and is made using Corning Gorilla Glass 3 for strength.
-Lumia 1020 is powered by a dual core 1.5 GHz Qualcomm Snapdragon S4 Plus MSM8960 mobile processor, 2 GB RAM and 32 GB on-board storage without any memory slot.
-Nokia has pushed the new Lumia Black update packing Windows Phone 8 Update 3 to run this smartphone.
+Nokia introduced its imaging flagship Lumia 1020 running Windows Phone 8 platform last year.
+The Lumia 1020 succeeds the previous imaging flagship 808 PureView.
+Nokia has used a 4.5 inch AMOLED display with 720p HD native resolution support and is made using Corning Gorilla Glass 3 for strength.
+Lumia 1020 is powered by a dual core 1.5 GHz Qualcomm Snapdragon S4 Plus MSM8960 mobile processor paired with 2 GB RAM and 32 GB on-board storage without any memory slot.
+Nokia has pushed the new Lumia Black update packing Windows Phone 8 Update 3 to run on this smartphone.

-Nokia has armed the Lumia 1020 with a 41 megapixel camera with 1/1.5-inch image sensor.
+Nokia integrated the 41 megapixel camera at the back with 1/1.5-inch image sensor.
 Nokia’s own PureView imaging technology is implemented to power the 41 megapixel image sensor.
 This image sensor has been married with Carl Zeiss optics.
 The Carl Zeiss optics comprises of a six element lens – five layers of plastic aspheric lens and one layer of high precision glass.
 Out of the Dual LED flash at the back, one is a Xenon Flash and other is meant for auto-focus assist.
 Nokia has used a f/2.2 aperture that captures wider angles and allows more light to reach the image sensor.
 Nokia Camera app enables more manual control of the focus, white balance, exposure and more.
 The only option missing so far is manual f-stop control.

-For better optical image stabilisation, Nokia has deployed ball-bearing like cushions to reduce shake movements.
-The camera offers 4x lossless zoom and re-cropping technique (Zoom Reframe) with the new Nokia camera app.
+For better optical image stabilization, Nokia has deployed ball-bearing like cushions to reduce shake movements.
+The camera offers 4x lossless zoom and re-cropping technique (Zoom Reframe) with the new Nokia Camera app.
 The HDR has been integrated in the form of Automatic Bracketing accessible through the camera setting options.
 High quality images in 34 megapixel can be captured but these images are accessible only by using a computer.
 Usually, the images are saved in 5 megapixel quality with PureView technology implemented.
-The Lumia 1020 offers slightly saturated colour which is fairly acceptable for imaging hobbyist.
+As of now, the Lumia 1020 is the top imaging smartphone offer slightly saturated colour quality which is fairly acceptable for imaging hobbyist.
 Read our review of Lumia 1020 here.

 Apple had introduced the iPhone 5S in India two months and continued to offer previous generation iPhone models as well.
-The new iPhone 5S has a 4-inch Retina display based on IPS LCD panel technology supporting multi-touch and 1136×640 pixel resolution.
+The new iPhone 5S has a 4-inch Retina display based on IPS LCD panel technology supporting multi-touch and has 1136×640 pixel resolution.
 Apple iPhone 5S is powered with Apple A6 System on Chip and M7 motion processor.
-Apple has loaded the phone with iOS 7 software and 1 GB DDR3 RAM.
+Apple has loaded iOS 7 software with backing of the 1 GB DDR3 RAM.
 Apple offers this model in 16 GB, 32 GB and 64 GB storage options.
-Other features include dual-band WiFi, Bluetooth and Lightning connector to charge the device.
+Other features include dual-band Wi-Fi, Bluetooth and Lightning connector to charge the device.